mikoloism/course-leap-landing-page/docs/README.md

-# Next Landing Page
+# Course Leap

-Tree Course landing page is a ready to use Landing page template based on "next.js", "typescript" and "tailwind"
+Course Leap landing page is a ready to use Landing page template based on "next.js", "typescript" and "tailwind"

 | Preview (demo)                     |
 | ---------------------------------- |